Lebanon national rugby league team: 2008 World Cup qualifying

 But because they had finished, they went into a repechage match with three other teams, Wales, USA and Samoa.
 They faced Wales first and won that match in Widnes, England.
 In took a long time for Lebanon too actually take the lead for the first time in the match, but in the second half Lebanon were much stronger than Wales and eventually posted nine tries, including three by Chris Salem, against Wales' five.
 This victory also meant that Lebanon had extended their unbeaten streak to 13 matches, and in doing so beating Australia's record of 12 unbeaten matches from 1999 to 2001.
 Samoa had beaten the US in the other match and so Lebanon and Samoa faced each other in Featherstone, England for the tenth and final place in the 2008 World Cup.
 Samoa had a lot of the possession during the match and were noticeably physically larger.
 Samoa went into half time with a 28–8 lead despite a George Ndaira try for Lebanon on the 18th minute and an Adnan Saleh try very near to half-time.
 Two more tries in the second half were not enough for Lebanon and they lost the match 16–38, scoring four tries but converting none of them.

 2013 World Cup Qualifying

 Lebanon were drawn against Serbia, Italy and Russia in the qualifying group for the 2013 Rugby League World Cup, with the winners of the group progressing to the final tournament.
 Following comfortable victories over Serbia and Russia, Lebanon set up a winner-takes-all match against Italy in Belgrade on 29 October.
-The game finished in a draw with the score at 19–19, which unfortunately meant that Italy qualified for the World Cup ahead of Lebanon based on points difference.
+The game finished in a draw with the score at 19–19, which meant that Italy qualified for the World Cup ahead of Lebanon based on points difference.
 This is the second time in a row that Lebanon have failed to qualify for the World Cup despite not losing a game in the qualifiers.